Acute Rehabilitation Unit

 overcome disability and regain their independence.
 Our rehab programs

 are individualized to fit the unique needs of each patient, ensuring they

-have a treatment plan that help them make progress in the areas that are
+have a treatment plan that helps them make progress in the areas that

 You may benefit from rehabilitation services if you have been diagnosed with:

 - Congenital Deformity